mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-Implementing queue with stack need two stack that stack1 for enqueue and stack2 for dequeue.
+Implementing a queue with stack needs two stacks, stack1 for enqueue and stack2 for dequeue.

 **What is PriorityQueue?**

-PriorityQueue is similar to Queue but it not depend on priority of adding item it depends on the second item that is priority:
+PriorityQueue is similar to Queue but it does not depend on the priority of adding an item it depends on the second item that is a priority:

 ```csharp
 // First param of class is calue and second of it is priority